dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 As you see, no matter how we call it, we always call method print from class A.

-In java we can cast to intersection of 2 types.
+In java we can cast to intersection of 2 types:
+* You can only have 1 class but have multiple interfaces
+* If you have a class it must be the first one specified
+* this heavily used in generics with `List<T extends X & Y>`
+* There is no way to imitate OR, anything like `X | Y` is invalid, except for multi-catch block with several exceptions
 ```java
 import java.util.Optional;